atomisthq/docs/docs/reference-docs/rug-conventions.md

 `.rt` extension.

-If you choose to write your editors, reviewers or executors using TypeScript then they should have the `.ts` file extension.
+If you choose to write your editors, reviewers or executors using TypeScript then they should have the standard TypeScript `.ts` file extension.

+You can safely intermix Rug and TypeScript Rugs in the same archive.

 ### Rug Naming